 Case study

 This page documents real operational numbers from our own server logs.
-We publish the baseline and decision process to keep recommendations concrete.
+We publish both the starting baseline and the latest checkpoint so decisions stay measurable.

 What pages got real visits first

-Top landing behavior was practical and troubleshooting-heavy: Cloudflare 52x pages, AI crawler log checks, and core root files (/robots.txt, /sitemap.xml, /llms.txt).
+Top landing behavior stayed practical and troubleshooting-heavy: Cloudflare 52x pages, AI crawler log checks, and core root files (/robots.txt, /sitemap.xml, /llms.txt).

 How we measured